Wednesday, December 23, 2020

 House Special Pizza

-Ava only ate one piece of her pizza we had the rest put into a to-go box took it home and gave it to her granddad.
+Ava only ate one piece of her pizza.
+We had the rest put into a to-go box, took it home, and gave it to her granddad.

-Ava standing next to a cannon
+Ava is standing next to a cannon.

-We went outside and Santa Claus was leaving.
-We walked across the street to the center of the roundabout where Ava had spotted a very tall Christmas tree.
+We went outside, and Santa Claus was leaving.
+We walked across the street to the center of the roundabout, where Ava had spotted a very tall Christmas tree.
 We took several pictures of the Tree, Ava, and the cannons that were there.

-Ava and Santa Clause on his Harley
+Ava and Santa Claus on his Harley

-We stopped at a convenience store for a restroom break and we finished our trip home.
-We made a detour in St Joseph to see a house decorated for Christmas, you could see it from the highway but only from the backside.
+We stopped at a convenience store for a restroom break, and we finished our trip home.
+We made a detour in St Joseph to see a house decorated for Christmas, you could see it from the highway, but only from the backside.
 Her granddaddy was waiting for her.
-She gave us both a hug, Collected her belongings and they went home.
+She gave us both a hug, collected her belongings, and they went home.
 I gave her granddad the leftover cheese pizza.

 Saturday, October 3, 2020